ovh/docs/pages/platform/integrations/prefect_guide_01_getting_started/guide.en-gb.md

 #### Key components

-Here is a non-exhaustive list of key elements that you will always meeting during next Prefect tutorials.
+Here is a non-exhaustive list of key elements that you will always meet during next Prefect tutorials.
 Feel free to read their [official Prefect documentation](https://docs.prefect.io/latest/concepts/) for detailed information.

 **Workspace**: an isolated environment within Prefect Cloud for your flows and deployments.
 You can use workspaces to organize or compartmentalize your workflows.
 Once created, you can launch your flows.